-BDO LLP were appointed as auditors during the year and have expressed their willingness to continue to act as auditors.
+BDO LLP were appointed as auditors during the period and have expressed their willingness to continue to act as auditors.
 A resolution to re-appoint them will be proposed at the annual general meeting.

-By order of the Board
+Byhorder of the Board

-Company Secretary
+John May Company Secretary